-Creative, Unique and Meaningful Gift Ideas
+Creative, Unique and Meaningful Ideas for Intentional Gift Giving

 Coming up with creative and meaningful gifts is something my family enjoys doing.
 That’s not to say that we don’t have crazy, busy years where we just check off a list, but those are the holiday seasons I enjoy the least because it means we’re too wrapped up in ourselves and the craziness of life.
 Intentional gift giving gets us out of ourselves and prompts us to stop and think about what would not only make others happy, but what would bring them joy.
 Here are some creative, unique and meaningful gift ideas to help get those juices flowing.